-This program is open to sophomores, juniors, and seniors in good academic and social standing with a minimum gpa of 2.50.
-In addition to successfully completing at least 1 semester of college-level Spanish, students in the Sustainability track must have a minimum of 3 college-level courses in environmental studies or the natural sciences while those in the Tropical Ecology track must have at least 2 semesters of college-level Biology (a course in ecology or environmental science is also recommended.)
+This program is open to sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.50.
+Students must successfully complete at least 1 semester of college-level Spanish before departing for Costa Rica, or demonstrate equivalent competency.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 CIEE has supplemental scholarships available to students who have been accepted to the Monteverde program.
 Please see Amy Teel at the CGE for information on how to apply for these scholarships.